Skip to content

 find(substr, start=None, end=None)

-Return the position of the first occurence of substring.
+Return the position of the first occurrence of substring.

 Name Type Description Default